 Christmas shoppers will spend as much this festive season as last year despite the UK remaining in recession, Deloitte has predicted.

 However, the accountancy firm said that the impact of job losses and higher taxes would mean spending is likely to be squeezed at Christmas next year.
+People were cutting back on daily indulgences such as snacks, and taking more care over their shopping, it said.

 A separate report suggested Christmas shoppers were turning to the internet.